carlfranklin/MsalSocialAuthInMaui/README.md

 #### Setup Twitter Identity Provider

-Go back to the MsalAuthInMaui Azure B2C tenant, click on `Identity providers`, then on `Twitter`, and enter `Twitter` for the name, and paste the Client ID and Client Secret, which are the `API Key` and `API Key Secret` that we saved when we set up our app in the Twitter's `Developer Platform` portal.
+Go back to the Azure B2C tenant, click on `Identity providers`, then on `Twitter`, and enter `Twitter` for the name, and paste the Client ID and Client Secret, which are the `API Key` and `API Key Secret` that we saved when we set up our app in the Twitter's `Developer Platform` portal.

 ![image-20220831125616754](images/image-20220831125616754.png)